robillersomeone/survey_of_distributions/README.md

 **in relation to gamma** f-distribution is the ratio of two chi squared distributions (where the chi-squared is a special case of the gamma distribution)

-used to model ratio of sample variances, for ANalysis Of VAriance (ANOVA) and regression
+used to model ratio of sample variances, for Analysis Of Variance (ANOVA) and regression

+f-distribution is also a specific parameterization of the beta prime distribution (inverted beta distribution)

 ### normal distribution
 two parameters